dimyG/jekyll-theme-chirpy/tabs/about.md

 My goal is to gain the means to continue the mythical journey of [understanding intelligence]({% post_url 2020-06-04-thinking-about-intelligence %}), building interesting and useful stuff along the way.

-The best way to contact me is on [twitter](https://twitter.com/DimiGeorgoulas).
+The best way to contact me is via email or on [twitter](https://twitter.com/DimiGeorgoulas).

 Have a nice day and thanks for coming by!